brcyrr/PracticalCyberSecurityResources/README.md

 This repository contains a curated list of resources I suggest on LinkedIn and Twitter.📝🌝 I hope you find it useful.🌸😌

-Also, other platforms where you can connect with me for articles, repositories, and more that I will publish in the new year;
+In addition, other platforms where you can connect with me for articles, repositories, and more that I will publish in the new year;

 - https://twitter.com/brcyrr